thebracket/png2rex/README.md

 ## To build

 This uses a standard CMake setup, and requires zlib and libpng.
+Typically:
-Typically, `mkdir build; cd build; cmake -g"Unix Makefiles" ../src; make` will get you going.
+ `mkdir build; cd build; cmake -g"Unix Makefiles" ../src; make` will get you going.

 ## Usage